dzolnai/OpenOnderwijsAPI/README.md

     pip install djangorestframework

     pip install django-rest-swagger

+    pip install django-oauth2-provider

 * set up the databse

     python manage.py syncdb

+* when the program asks, create a superuser

 * start the local server

     python manage.py runserver

+If you want OAuth2 authentication:

+* go to localhost:8000/admin

+* add a new OAuth2 client with the desired data.

+* now you can authenticate yourself.

 At that point, you should be able to browse to http://localhost:8000/.
 This should show an overview of the available APIs.
 A somewhat more extensive API description can be found at http://localhost:8000/docs